Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

-In terms of promising potential uses, researchers seemed to understand why one might use LLMs to help create recruitment materials, even when they did not use them themselves.
-Some experienced participants explained that they had their own past templates, but P10 added \textit{``I can imagine that maybe using something like this would be helpful for beginner researchers.''} P20 expressed a similar feeling: \textit{``I would consider it in the future, if I'm drafting a new consent letters or things like that, but we had all of that from previous ones.''} Nonetheless, some researchers pointed to specific reasons why they may not consider LLMs always to be appropriate for these use cases, such as when materials are being produced for at-risk or non-Western populations, which will be further discussed in the following sections
+In terms of promising potential uses, researchers seemed to understand why one might use LLMs to help create recruitment materials.
+Some experienced researchers explained that they had past recruitment templates already, but for those who do not, P10 said, \textit{``I can imagine that maybe using something like this would be helpful for beginner researchers.''} P20 expressed a similar attitude: \textit{``I would consider it in the future, if I'm drafting a new consent letter or things like that, but we had all of that from previous ones.''} Nonetheless, some researchers pointed to specific reasons why they may not consider LLMs appropriate for these use cases, such as when materials are being produced for at-risk or non-Western populations, issues which will be further discussed in the following sections.